 Youth also complete monthly, bimonthly and weekly surveys in order for YES to track their work experience and state of mind.

 The digital delivery ensures that youth in townships or rural parts of the country outside of formal corporate settings can also access the same content.
-YES has placed youth all over the country, and through the phones and zero-rated apps, each benefit from the technological progress leading South Africa into the future world of work.
+YES has placed youth all over the country, and through the data free app, each benefit from the technological progress leading South Africa into the future world of work.

 YES Youth have logged 68 million digital learning minutes through the mobile applications, showing the youths’ appetite for learning and YES’s extensive reach.